 Renting a Campervan

 A popular thing in Iceland is to rent a Campervan.
 Although they are significantly more expensive, it also takes away the cost of accommodation.
-Plus, you can cook from them which saves money by not eating out.
+Plus, you can cook from them which saves a lot of money as food ain’t cheap in Iceland.

 Make sure you’re covered